 For more than half of the urban population, technology is a way to access information in any field and learn new things, even before the restrictive measures imposed by the COVID-19 crisis.
-Compared to men for whom technology is rather a progress, an evolution and an area of all possibilities, for almost half of women in urban areas, technology is a way to communicate with loved ones (46%).
+Compared to men, for whom technology is rather a progress, an evolution and an area of all possibilities, for almost half of the women in urban areas, technology is a way to communicate with loved ones (46%).

 The importance of technology

 For both women and men, technology is considered just as important, but women use it less.
 At the same time, 8 out of 10 women in urban areas consider the use of new technologies important or very important.
-The main barrier to using new technologies is their high price (for 62% of urban women and 67% of urban men), followed by specific barriers: men are more concerned that technology will replace certain man-made activities, and possible risks associated with technical problems; women are more concerned about the exposure of personal data.
+The main barrier to using new technologies is their high price (for 62% of urban women and 67% of urban men), followed by specific barriers: men are more concerned that technology will replace certain man-made activities and possible risks associated with technical problems; women are more concerned about the exposure of personal data.

 Both women and men associate technology equally with the relief of daily tasks, the latest gadgets and the e-commerce area.